-To be considered PTSD, these symptoms should happen for at least one month and the daily life of the person should be affected.
+To be considered PTSD, these symptoms should happen for at least one month, and the person’s daily life should be affected.

-There is some evidence that if the individuals that have suffered trauma receive psychotherapy or counseling after the event, they are less likely to develop post-traumatic stress disorder.
+There is some evidence that if the individuals that have suffered trauma receive psychotherapy or counselling after the event, they are less likely to develop post-traumatic stress disorder.

-Therefore, it is recommendable to seek help from a psychotherapist if some difficult event has happened.
+Therefore, it is recommendable to seek help from a psychotherapist if some challenging event has happened.
 The specialist can help the person to process the emotions correctly.

 In order to diagnose PTSD, the provider should ask the person for how long he has had the symptoms.
 Generally, it is considered post-traumatic stress disorder if the symptoms last longer than a month.

 The therapy can include relaxation techniques, like mindfulness or breathing exercises.
-Depending on the case, it can combine Cognitive-Behavioural therapy (CBT) with Exposure Response therapy (ERP).
-ERP can be useful to expose the patient to the traumatic event to help him to overcome and process the feelings in a healthier way.
+Depending on the case, it can combine cognitive-behavioural therapy (CBT) with Exposure Response therapy (ERP).
+ERP can be helpful to expose the patient to the traumatic event to help him overcome and process the feelings more healthily.